 Both the ball and the socket are covered in cartilage, which prevents friction between the bones when a person moves their legs.

-When a person undergoes a traditional hip replacement surgery, the entire hip joint is removed and replace with either metal or durable plastic components.
-The Birmingham Hip Replacement surgery is significantly less invasive.
+When a person undergoes a traditional hip replacement surgery, the entire hip joint is removed and replaced with either metal or durable plastic components.
+The Birmingham hip replacement surgery is significantly less invasive.

 Birmingham Hip Resurfacing Procedure

 During a Birmingham hip resurfacing procedure, the orthopedic surgeon will only replace the portion of the joint that is damaged, instead of replacing the entire hip joint.
 This is a great alternative for physically active patients.

 Another benefit of the Birmingham procedure is that the new joints last significantly longer than the typical 15 – 20 years for other types of hip replacements, making it a practical option for younger patients.